#app

 3

-Design iterations
+Design iterations from user testing

-Design iterations
+Design iterations from user testing

 After discussing the wireframe with PM and developers and confirming the structure aligning with the requirements, I started to design the first version of hi-fi design.
 I tested 10 users with clickable prototypes and got feedback from them and made the iteration.
 Furthermore, I verified the accessibility of color and font with WCAG guidelines during the iteration, to ensure that elderly users can easily read the content.